Waveframe-Labs/Aurora-Workflow-Orchestration/WORKFLOW_SPEC.md

 ---

-## 5. Artifact Class Requirements
+## 5. Artifact and Schema Normalization

-Artifacts defined in this specification:
-- MUST be explicit and persistent
-- MUST include compliant YAML metadata where applicable
+All artifact classes referenced in this specification have corresponding **machine-readable schemas** defined in `/contracts/schemas/` and indexed in `contracts/CONTRACT_INDEX.md`.

-- MUST be sufficient to reconstruct workflow execution
+- Required artifacts (A-1 through A-9) MUST conform to their schemas.

-Artifact formats and storage are out of scope.
+- Optional artifacts (A-10, A-11) MUST conform when present.
+- Schema validation does not alter methodological meaning.

 ---